Frances Ewington

 VASTA - Voice and Speech Trainers Association

-Frances’ professional development includes training with Theatre Alberta, The Registered Speech Teachers Association, The Canadian Society of Alexander Technique, University of Calgary, and Mount Royal University.
-Frances is a 2005 Masterclass program graduate from Company of Rogues Actors’ Studio, training in Meisner Technique, stage, film, and directing.
-In 2013, Frances attended the prestigious Canadian National Voice Intensive at the University of British Columbia, working with eleven of the top voice and movement practitioners in Canada including VASTA distinguished member David Smukler.
-She is also trained in Embodied Practice, Syntonics, and Authentic Movement under the guidence of internationally renowned movement specialist Judith Koltai, and Valerie Campbell Associate Professor of Drama U of C.
+Her professional development includes extensive training with Theatre Alberta, the Registered Speech Teachers Association, the Canadian Society of Alexander Technique, the University of Calgary, Mount Royal University, and Company of Rogues Actors’ Studio, VASTA, and Vibrant Voice Technique.
+Frances is a 2005 graduate of the Rogues Masterclass Program, with advanced training in Meisner Technique, stage, film, and directing.
+In 2013, she attended the prestigious Canadian National Voice Intensive at UBC, studying with eleven of Canada’s leading voice and movement practitioners, including VASTA Distinguished Member David Smukler.
+She is also trained in Embodied Practice, Syntonics, and Authentic Movement under the guidance of internationally renowned movement specialist Judith Koltai.

 Aside from Speech Arts, Frances is a soprano singer, having sung with numerous choirs between 1990 and 2015, including Mount Royal Kantorei and the Calgary Philharmonic Orchestra Chorus.
 She is also a Yoga Alliance Certified instructor.
-Frances worked as an Early Reading Interventionist for the Calgary Arts Academy and is is trained in the TLC Lively Letters program and Fountas & Pinnell Levelled Literacy Intervention System.
+Frances also worked as an Early Reading Interventionist for the Calgary Arts Academy.

 Frances is a full member of ARMTA (Alberta Registered Music Teacher’s Association) and Past Chair of the Calgary ARMTA Branch.
 This means Frances is fully qualified in both performance and pedagogy as set out in the Society Act of ARMTA (1982) Chapter S-18 of the Revised Statues of Alberta (1980), and is insured under the ARMTA umbrella.
 Her Calgary Police background check is available upon request.